vhollingshead/lbnl_best_public/README.md

 ### Recommended System Setup

-This application is optimized for devices with a diagonal length greater than 11 inches.
+For the best experience, use this application on laptops with screens larger than 11 inches (measured diagonally).

 ## Terms & Conditions